Skip to main content

 The chickenpox vaccine is free and available for all people in B.C. who are over one year of age and have not had chickenpox disease after 12 months of age.

 Chickenpox vaccine given within 5 days of exposure to chickenpox disease can prevent or reduce the severity of chickenpox.
-Some individuals who cannot recieve the vaccine may need an immunoglobulin (Ig) if they are in contact with a person with chickenpox.
+Some individuals who cannot receive the vaccine may need an immunoglobulin (Ig) if they are in contact with a person with chickenpox.

 Do not expose your child to chickenpox on purpose.
 Some parents expose their children to chickenpox because they think it is safer for children to have the illness when they are young.
 This isn't a good idea, because even young children can have serious problems from chickenpox.